brooksandrew/simpleblog/_posts/articles/2014-09-17-nextbus3_analyze.markdown

 **Are Next Bus predictions less reliable during certain parts of the day, like rush hour?**
-Short answer, yes - predictions off the mark (late) most in the morning between 8am and 10am.
+Short answer, yes - predictions are off the mark (late) most in the morning between 8am and 10am.
-Note this analysis is for the 64 bus heading from a residential neighborhood (Petworth) south to Federal Triangle (downtown DC), so peak ridership and traffic along the bus route would likely be in the morning.
+Note this analysis is for the [64 bus](http://www.wmata.com/bus/timetables/dc/60-64.pdf) heading from a residential neighborhood (Petworth) south to Federal Triangle (downtown DC).
+So peak ridership and traffic and thus prediction errors along the bus route would likely be in the morning.

 I'm particularly interested in assessing relative accuracy of rush hour predictions, so I'm only looking at predictions on the weekdays.
-The `lubridate` R package makes working with POSIXct dates easy: creating dummies for weekday and extracting hour.
+The `lubridate` R package makes working with POSIXct dates easy.
+First creating dummies for weekday and extracting hour.

 {% highlight R %}
 require('lubridate')